A Multilevel Monte Carlo Estimator for Matrix Multiplication: Matrix multiplication

-Thus $c_3$ can be set as $md(1+M^{-1})$. \end{enumerate} \end{proof} On choosing optimally the value of $M$, the argument follows similarly to that in Section \ref{sec:optimalM}, that is, $M=11$ leads to the least computational complexity among between all choices of $M$.
-In the numerical experiment (Section \ref{sec:eg2}), it turns out $M=10$ gives the best approximation.
+where $V_l$ is the variance of the vectorized form of a single sample $\hat P_l-\hat P_{l-1}$ (recall the definition of the vectorized matrix variance right before \eqref{eqn:vectorization_variance}).
+This result is simply an application of Section 1.3 of \cite{Giles15} or Eqn.
+(12) in \cite{Giles08} to the `stepsize' $M^{-l}$. \end{remark}

-Algorithm \ref{alg:MLMCmatrix} lists the steps for approximating quantities of the form $\mathbb{E}[f^{\odot}(AB)]$, of which the product $AB$ is special case.
-As in Section \ref{sec:numericalinner}, it is critical that $\hat P_l^{(k)}$ and $\hat P_{l-1}^{(k)}$, for the $N_l$ copies at level $l$ are obtained through the same realization of $M^l$ indices.
-That is, if $\{r_1,\ldots,r_{M^l}\}$ is the realization, then
+To choose the optimal value of $M$ we argue as in Section \ref{sec:optimalM}, that is, $M=11$ leads to the least computational complexity among between all choices of $M$.
+In the numerical experiments of Section \ref{sec:eg2}, it turns out that $M=10$ and $M=6$ both yield acceptable approximations.